Skip to main content

 Led by conductor Nicholas Buc, experience John Williams’ back catalogue like never before, with Art of the Score’s trademark deep dive into these iconic musical moments.

-Sit in comfort at ICC Sydney Theatre and feel the force of arena-sized sound.
+Sit in comfort at TikTok Entertainment Centre and feel the force of arena-sized sound.
 Get up close to the Orchestra via state-of-the-art cameras, capturing the performance in crystal-clear high definition and projected on the big screen.

 Program